michaelyanwang/dcalasso/README.md

   The package answers the following questions:

-  I want to fit a Cox proportional hazards model.
+* I want to fit a Cox proportional hazards model.
 But my dataset is too large to load to RAM.
 What should I do?
-  I want to fit a Cox proportional hazards model.
-But my dataset is too large to save as one piece.
+* I want to fit a Cox proportional hazards model.
+But my dataset is too large to save as one piece and standard software requires to load the dataset as a whole piece.
 What should I do?
-  I want to do variable selection in Cox model.
+* I want to do variable selection in Cox model.
 But my dataset is too large to make the computation feasible, too large to load to RAM, too large to save as one piece for Cox model variable selection method.
 What should I do?
   ....

   Essentially - what should I do when my data for Cox model w/ or w/o variable selection are too large?

 # Methodology

+  The dcalasso package aims to fit Cox proportional hazards model to extremely large, when both n and p are extremely large and n>>p.
+The method and package have the following features:
+ * The package tackles the Cox model fitting for extremely large data using the divide-and-conquer strategy, even when the data are too large to save as one file.
+ * This approach is able to achieve a fast computation.
+Meanwhile, it returns a set of results that are close to the precision as if the model was fitted to the dataset as a whole.
+ * The package could provide model fitting without variable selection as well as model fitting with variable selection.
+It returns results for both an unpenalized Cox model without variable selection and an adaptive LASSO-penalized variable selection for the Cox model.
+ * The adaptive LASSO variable selection has variable selection consistency and asymptotic normality.
+ * The method can be applied to both time-independent and time-dependent survival datasets.
+ * The package is flexible in terms of multi-core or single-core computation.

-  The dcalasso package aims to fit extremely large Cox model with and without variable selection via adaptive LASSO, when both n and p are extremely large and n>>p, even if the data cannot be loaded or saved as a whole.
-The method first finds a divide-and-conquer Cox model estimate without adaptive LASSO penalty by applying the divide-and-conquer strategy with one-step estimation to the data that are divided into subsets.
+  The method is detailed [here](https://academic.oup.com/biostatistics/advance-article-abstract/doi/10.1093/biostatistics/kxz036/5572660?redirectedFrom=fulltext).
+Briefly, the method first finds a divide-and-conquer Cox model estimate without adaptive LASSO penalty by applying the divide-and-conquer strategy with one-step estimation to the data that are divided into subsets.
 Then it finds the divide-and-conquer adaptive LASSO estimate based on the divide-and-conquer Cox estimate, using least square approximation.
-This method not only speeds up the computation when the dataset is extremely large, but also makes the computation feasible when the data is impossible to save or load as a whole.
-In the paper above, we show that the divide-and-conquer adaptive LASSO estimator has variable selection consistency and asymptotic normality property as the standard adaptive lasso estimator.

-  The package can fit both adaptive lasso for time-independent Cox proportional hazards model and adaptive lasso for time-dependent Cox proportional hazards model.
-The package is flexible for data that can or cannot be saved or loaded as a whole.
-The package is also flexible in terms of using multi-core or single-core computation.

-  The dcalasso is specialized in computing the divide-and-conquer adaptive lasso with fast computation, with the following novel features: (1) a divide-and-conquer strategy is applied for the computation of the initial unpenalized Cox proportional hazards model by splitting the observations into <tt>K</tt> chunks and processing each separately; (2) a fast linearization (least square approximation) is applied in the estimation of the shrinkage step further reducing the computational burden.

-  When the interest is to estimate the Cox model without adaptive lasso shrinkage, this package is also useful and the user can simply take the unpenalized estimate result.
-Note that when n>>p, the computation for the adaptive lasso estimate takes a very small amount of time, i.e. the dcalasso is still computationally advantageous over the standard approach to fitting Cox model for extremely large dataset when the penalized estimate is not of interest.

-  The methodology is detailed in the publication on [Biostatistics](https://academic.oup.com/biostatistics/advance-article-abstract/doi/10.1093/biostatistics/kxz036/5572660?redirectedFrom=fulltext).

 # Developers

 The [method](https://academic.oup.com/biostatistics/advance-article-abstract/doi/10.1093/biostatistics/kxz036/5572660?redirectedFrom=fulltext) was developed by